jahio/app-server-arena/readme.md

 Passenger has a dizzying array of configuration options detailed at http://www.modrails.com/documentation/Users%20guide%20Nginx.html.
 Some of the more salient ones are listed here.

-+ passenger_ruby - tell Passenger which ruby interpreter to use, useful if you have more than one on a machine
++ passenger_ruby - tell Passenger which ruby interpreter to use
 + passenger_spawn_method - smart or direct; smart caches code on spawn, direct doesn't.
 Direct is more compatible with some applications in some cases, but is slower than smart.
 + passenger_max_pool_size - max number of application workers that can exist across ALL applications.